jpfreeley/jpfreeley.github.io/_posts/2016-10-08-My DataSci-Toolbox.md

 date: 2016-10-08 23:00:00
 summary: -- Cheat Sheets, Data Sets and all things useful --
 categories: cheat sheets dsi python datasets munging cleaning
+image:
+  teaser: Toolbox.jpg
+  feature: Toolbox.jpg
+  credit: Michael Rose #name of the person or site you want to credit
+  creditlink: https://mademistakes.com #url to their site or licensing
 ---

 ### Cheat sheets